Homepage of the site 'What to do with your life?'

 The four other characteristic signs of the psychopath are:

 1. An imperfect sense of otherness.
-The psychopath tends to consider what is good for himself or herself as good in general.
+The psychopath tends to consider what is good for themselves as good tout court.

-2. He or she does not feel guilt, does not recognize his or her mistakes.
+2. They do not feel guilt, do not recognize their mistakes.

-3. He or she seeks to prevent his or her interlocutors from talking directly to each other, and tells them a very different version of the same facts.
+3. They seek to prevent their interlocutors from speaking directly to each other, and tell them a very different version of the same facts.

-4. He or she does not want to change; he or she promises to change when he or she needs to regain trust, and does not change.
+4. They do not wish to change; they promise to change when they need to regain trust, and do not change.

-In the psychopath, the generalized nepotism of the 'us against them' does not really exist.
+In the psychopath, generalized nepotism 'us versus them' does not really exist.
 More precisely, the 'us' does not exist.
-There are simply people he or she considers above him or herself towards whom he or she will be envious and will seek their protection in a servile way, and people below, whom he or she will despise and humiliate without shame, and finally those at the same level with whom he or she will be in competition.
+There are simply people they consider above them towards whom they will be envious, and from whom they will seek in an obsequious manner the protection, and people below them, whom they will despise, and who will humiliate without shame, and finally those at the same level with whom they will be in struggle.

-Other psychic traits influencing the shift between different decision-making modes
+Other psychic traits influencing the switch between different decision-making modalities

-The following personality traits influence the decision-making mode.
-However, we have chosen not to present them as revealing other personality types.
+The following personality traits influence the decision mode.
+However, we have chosen not to present them as indicators of other personality types.

-It is noticeable during the 'reasoning confrontation' mode by the fact of returning more quickly to the 'power delegation' mode than the exchange justifies.
+It is noticeable during the 'reasoning confrontation' modality by returning more quickly than the exchange justifies to the 'power delegation' modality.

 Depression